1972 United States presidential election in California

-The 1972 United States presidential election in California took place on November 7, 1972 as part of the 1972 United States presidential election.
+The 1972 United States presidential election in California took place on November 7, 1972, as part of the 1972 United States presidential election.
 State voters chose 45 representatives, or electors, to the Electoral College, who voted for president and vice president.

 California voted for the Republican incumbent, Richard Nixon, over the Democratic challenger, South Dakota Senator George McGovern.
 Nixon took 55.00% of the vote to McGovern's 41.54%, a margin of 13.46%.
-Although California was Richard Nixon's home state, his performance in the state was somewhat underwhelming, as California's result was about 9% more Democratic than the nation as a whole.
+Though Nixon won a commanding victory in his home state over McGovern, this result nevertheless meant California voted almost ten points to the left of the nation at large and was one of McGovern's strongest states in the 1972 election.

 Nixon had previously won California against John F. Kennedy in 1960 and then against Hubert Humphrey in 1968.
 This was the first presidential election in which California had the most electoral college votes as a result of the 1970 census, a status it has maintained ever since.